jessiemcd/do-dem/README.md

 - **getting_started.ipynb**: Initial DEM process example notebook (examples with and without XRT, with and without NuSTAR pile-up correction)
 - **getting_started-xrt_iterative.ipynb**: Similar, but using xrt_dem_iterative2.pro instead of DEMREG
 - **time_interval_selection.ipynb**: Example of how to select time intervals within a longer interval (or entire NuSTAR orbit) in order to do time-resolved DEM analysis while ensuring sufficient NuSTAR statistics in your highest energy range.
 - COMING SOON: examples of how to do... variable temperature range DEMs, DEMs where you insert your own PHA files (like if you modify them to remove a non-thermal component...), others - have a request?
-Contact Jessie.
+Reach out!